 Though the sidewalks might be mush much of the time, it’s still cold enough for the city’s ice rinks to open from mid-December and stay glasslike until at least the end of February.
-The best ice rink in the city features a 330m ‘ice alley,’ and is just west of the Old Town in Jordan Park, which combines nicely with a trip to the nearby National Museum (home to Leonardo’s famous ‘Lady With an Ermine’).
+Ice Rink - the best ice rink in the city - features a 360m ‘ice alley,’ and is just west of the Old Town in Jordan Park, which combines nicely with a trip to the nearby National Museum.

 Though some would assume winter is the worst time to visit the stark, grey social realist monoliths of Nowa Huta, we would argue the opposite.
 Winter only amplifies what makes the area interesting in the first place (its bleak severity?), and the seasonal ice rink outside the Nowa Huta Cultural Centre only makes a wintry visit more worthwhile.
 NCK has it all this time of year - food trucks, ice skating and the incredible imagery of Zdzisław Beksiński (we’re fans).